Part 1: Introduction to the Mould Awareness Council and Mould Illness

 • Multiple Sclerosis (MS)

-• Depression
+• Depression and mental-health issues (NIH)

-• Post Traumatic Stress Disorder (PTSD)
+• Post Traumatic Stress Disorder (PTSD).

-Part 2: Tests for Mould Illness
+Part 2: Mould Illness Testing (CIRS)

 Medical Testing Page